lincolnauster/systemgmi/README.md

 ## Licensing
-systemgmi is Free Software which you may distribute under the terms of the GNU General Public License as published by the FSF and distributed in the LICENSE file at the root of this source tree.
+systemgmi is Free Software which you may distribute under the terms of the GNU Affero General Public License as published by the FSF and distributed in the LICENSE file at the root of this source tree.

 In addition, as a special exception, the copyright holders provide permission to link the code residing in this file tree with the OpenSSL library.
-You must obey the GNU General Public License in all respects for all code used other than OpenSSL.
+You must obey the GNU Affero General Public License in all respects for all code used other than OpenSSL.
 If you modify file(s) with this exception, may extend this exception to your file(s), but you are not obligated to do so.
 If you do not wish to do so, remove these paragraphs declaring the exception from your version.

 ## Conforming To
 + C17 (current minimum C11)